Troubleshooting Push source issues

 This article outlines the common issues encountered when indexing content using a Push source.

-Issues may arise during HTTP calls to the Push API.
+Issues may arise during HTTP requests to the Push API.
 The Coveo Push API provides error codes that can help diagnose these issues.
 This article lists common Push API errors, their likely causes, and suggested resolutions.

-Indexing process diagram
+Indexing pipeline diagram

 This article also addresses issues that aren’t specifically related to Push API requests, many of which the Log Browser (platform-ca | platform-eu | platform-au) can help diagnose.